svenvg93/GitBook/docker/cloudflare-tunnels.md

 }
 ```

-!!! info \* Adjust `forward_to` according to your configuration. \* Make sure that the needed volumes are mounted inside your Alloy container.
+> \* Adjust `forward_to` according to your configuration. \* Make sure that the needed volumes are mounted inside your Alloy container.

 #### Promtail Configuration